greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 ## <a id="topic_et2_y22_4nb"></a>Deactivate or Configure Firewall Software

-You should also deactivate firewall software such as `iptables` \(on systems such as RHEL 6.x and CentOS 6.x \), `firewalld` \(on systems such as RHEL 7.x and CentOS 7.x\), or `ufw` \(on Ubuntu systems, deactivated by default\).
+You should also deactivate firewall software such as `firewalld` \(on systems such as RHEL).
 If firewall software is not deactivated, you must instead configure your software to allow required communication between Greenplum hosts.

-To deactivate `iptables`:

-1. As the root user, check the status of `iptables`:

-    ```
-    # /sbin/chkconfig --list iptables
-    ```

-    If `iptables` is deactivated, the command output is:

-    ```
-    iptables 0:off 1:off 2:off 3:off 4:off 5:off 6:off
-    ```

-2. If necessary, run this command as root to deactivate `iptables`:

-    ```
-    /sbin/chkconfig iptables off
-    ```

-    You will need to reboot your system after applying the change.

-3. For systems with `firewalld`, check the status of `firewalld` with the command:
+1. Check the status of `firewalld` with the command:

     ```
     # systemctl status firewalld